JuliaAstro/JuliaAstro.github.io/docs/src/ecosystem.md

 - FITS WCS and Healpix images
 - Uniform interface and Makie plotting
-- Work as-is or project onto a rectangular grid
+- Use original data as-is or project onto a rectangular grid

 ---